lo7kyle/School_District_Analysis/README.md

 In this challenge we are given a task by Maria, a chief Data Scientist of a school district, to gather the math and reading scores from a standardized test across multiple schools.
 We were tasked to use python and the pandas library to do simple analysis of the data set given to us and create meta-data tables that analyzes budget, school size, school type, and grade level to see what variable affects math and reading scores.

 ## Purpose:
-The purpose of this challenge is to help us practice using pandas and the dataframe library to perform simple analysis that can be otherwise be complex by using a bruteforce method in python.
+The purpose of this challenge is to help us practice using pandas and the data frame library to perform simple analysis that can be otherwise be complex by using a brute force method in python.
 We are still using python in our analysis however we use the pandas library to do most of the "heavy-lifting" that would require us to use nested for-loops in python.
 The purpose here is to familiarize ourselves with common Data Science methods that would be used day-to-day.

 ## Resources
 * Data Source: election_results.csv
-* Software Python 3.7.4, Visual Studio Code, 1.56.2
+* Software Python 3.8.8, Conda 4.10.1, Jupyter Notebook 6.3.0

 ## Analysis: